GenericMappingTools/gmt/trunk/doc/rst/source/supplements/potential/gravfft.rst

 gravfft
 *******

+.. only:: not man

     gravfft - Compute gravitational attraction of 3-D surfaces in the wavenumber (or frequency) domain

 Synopsis
 --------